mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/assets-white-label.md

 }
 ```

-The above key/value pairs are taken from the original `config.json` file and since we don’t need to change anything else, we only included these two settings.
+The above key/value pairs are taken from the original `config.json` file.
+Since we don’t need to change anything else, we only included these two settings.